cloudmesh-community/hid-sp18-521/project-code/README.md

         ```sh
         make test-dynamodb-create-table
         ```
     -  Inserts the patient survey data from the JSON file located in S3 the table PatientSurveyData on DynamoDB.
-Then runs a table scan on the PatientSurveyData table in DynammoDB to return all hospitals located in the state of MO (wait 3-4 minutes after running the create command to run this):
+Then runs a table scan on the PatientSurveyData table in DynammoDB to return all hospitals located in the state of MO.
+This can take about 5 to 10 minutes to complete (also wait 3-4 minutes after running the create table command to run this):
         ```sh
         make test-dynamodb-insert-query-table
         ```